WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/Mac.rst

    $ nano ~/.zprofile

-Required libraries and How to Install Them
+Required Libraries and How to Install Them
 ------------------------------------------

 WRF-Fire requires several libraries to compile and run successfully.
 The required libraries are: